 Undergraduate students admitted on Probationary Status must complete 12 undergraduate credits of satisfactory work with a minimum overall grade point average of 2.0 in order to be changed from Probation Status to Full Admission status.
-The Registrar's Office will monitor student's progress in the student information system (grades and progress) and keep the student's Academic Advisor (usually a Faculty member or a staff member who has faculty-level credentials) informed of the status.
+The Registrar's Office will monitor student's progress in the student information system (grades and progress) and keep the student's Academic Advisor informed of the status.